-- 10 drops each of frankincense, peppermint, wintergreen EOs
+- 10 drops each of frankincense, peppermint, wintergreen essential oils

-- 8 drops each of yarrow, marjoram, fir needle EOs
+- 8 drops each of yarrow, marjoram, fir needle essential oils

 To use, apply directly on the sore areas, using the roller ball head or with your fingers.
 You won’t need more than 2-3 drops to cover the neck.
 Do not massage this liniment into the skin.
 Just apply and let it act on the pain and inflammation.

 Also, this recipe contains two very potent oils, wintergreen and yarrow, both of which have methyl salicylate as the major bioactive component.
 So, use this blend only to deal with intense pain and no more than 2 times a day.
 Also, keep it away from kids and pets.
-But then again, this warning applies to all essential oils and EO blend.
+But then again, this warning applies to all essential oils and essential oil blends.

 2. Relaxing and warming massage blend